 It should address your expectations, what you want to learn from the market research, and what you plan to do with the results.

 In this section of the market research proposal, the firm should outline the approach.
 This approach should set the table for the methodologies of choice and most importantly, why they are the best options for the client.

-For instance, online surveys offer the best ROI for a client.
+For instance, online surveys offer the best return on investment (ROI) for a client.
 This is because they are cost-effective, offer a quick-turnaround, and capture quality data.
-This is part of the story we share for our Voice of Customer (VoC) projects.
+This is part of the story we share for our market research projects.